 First and foremost the design was created to meet the needs of my own family, but once the group began it has been developed in reflection of feedback from the families who take part.

 I began by thinking in more detail about the brief for the design.
-I did this by using the Holistic Decision Making tool which has been developed by Dan Palmer and which is outlined in its most basic form in “Retrosuburbia”.
-I used this to define a Statement of Purpose for the design.
-This was supported by Quailty of Life Statements, Enabling Actions and Indicators.
-It also helped me to identify the Future Resource Base that was available to support the design.
+I did this by using the Holistic Decision Making tool which has been developed by Dan Palmer and which is outlined in its most basic form in Retrosuburbia.
+The elements of this are defined as detailed below:

 Finally I thought about the different patterns that exist within nature and the way that they could influence or shape the design.